enwi/hueplusplus/README.md

 * all common light functions (brightness, color, temperature)
 * extended alert() functions, which alert in a specific color (good for notifications)
 * documented with doxygen
-* starting to test with google test, google mock and gcov/lcov
+* tested with google test, google mock and gcov/lcov

 ## Compatability
 * linux